 Expats can choose any of the given authorities to register a Will in the UAE:

-DIFC Wills is for Non-Muslim Expats and covers all the assets located in the UAE and outside the UAE.
+DIFC Will is for Non-Muslim Expats and covers all the assets located in the UAE and outside the UAE.

-Dubai Court has the authority to register all the Wills belonging to both Muslim and Non-Muslim expats.
-Dubai Court Registered Will covers assets located in all Emirates.
+UAE Court has the authority to register all the Wills belonging to both Muslim and Non-Muslim expats.
+UAE Court Registered Will covers assets located in all Emirates.
 Non-Muslim with assets located in Abu Dhabi has the option to draft a Will and get it to register through ADJD.

-All documents submitted in Dubai Courts and ADJD needs to be translated into Arabic.
+All documents submitted in UAE Courts and ADJD needs to be translated into Arabic.

 Documents needed for the registration stages:

-Our in-house experienced multilingual lawyers can understand your needs and will draft a Will to represent your desires and your best interest.
+Our experienced, multilingual professionals can understand your needs and will draft a Will to represent your desires and your best interest.

 For more details on how to proceed with Drafting and Registration, Please don’t hesitate to contact us.